 The commonest cause of deaths in 2017 was electrocutions, taking over from falls from the platform in 2016, and countries that saw a spike in the number of fatalities included Spain, France, Italy and the US.
 The US, while it has around 43% of the global MEWP fleet within its borders, saw the percentage of total reported fatalities rise to more than 80%.
 Andrew Delahunt confirmed that IPAF would adapt its safety and training programmes to address these concerning trends.

-Kjell Inge Olsen, Organisation Manager at Naboen AS, also echoed the words of Norty Turner and Don Kelly regarding the secrets to growing a successful business in powered access.
-Naboen means neighbour in Norwegian, he said, and talked about how the rental company used the principle of neighbourliness to grow from a single depot in Stavanger to become one of Norway’s largest rental businesses with nine branches today.
+Kjell Inge Olsen, Organisation Manager at Naboen AS, also echoed the words of Brad Boehler and Don Kelly regarding the secrets to growing a successful business in powered access.
+Naboen means neighbour in Norwegian, he said, and talked about how the rental company used the principle of neighbourliness to grow from a single depot in Stavanger to become one of Norway’s largest rental businesses, with nine branches today.

-The right people, being nimble and decisive and creating a brand identity that people know and trust have been key, he said, with the majority of the expansion happening between 2010-2015.
+The right people, being nimble and decisive and creating a brand identity that people know and trust have all been key, he said, with the majority of the firm’s expansion happening between 2010 and 2015.
 “Growing can be hard,” he concluded, adding that you have to train and develop staff well.
 Team-building and customer relations are an integral part of Naboen’s success – “It’s not the machinery, it’s the people,” he concluded, adding that the company’s “global” expansion plan for the near future includes… neighbouring Sweden and Finland!

 The morning session was rounded off by Euan Youdale, editor of event media partner and official magazine of IPAF Access International, talking about the magazine’s latest Access 50 power listing of the world’s top rental companies by MEWP fleet size – with 31 of the leading 50 firms all being IPAF members.
 He also gave an overview of the largely positive trends identified in the 2018 Global Powered Access Rental Market Report, compiled exclusively for IPAF by Ducker Worldwide.